Our Lady of Caysasay: Pontifical coronation

-Pope Pius XII issued a Pontifical decree of coronation on 21 November 1954 to the Archbishop of Lipa, Alejandro Olalia y Ayson.
+Pope Pius XII issued a pontifical decree of coronation on 21 November 1954 to the Archbishop of Lipa, Alejandro Olalia y Ayson.
 The papal bull was signed by the Secretary Deacon of the Vatican Chapter, Giulio Carlo Rossi and notarized by the Guardian Chancellor of the Vatican Chapter, Monsignor Ferdinand Prosperini Joseph Calderari.

-On 8 December 1954, the rite of coronation was executed by the Archbishop of Santiago de Compostela, Cardinal Fernando Quiroga Palacios.
+On 8 December 1954, the coronation rites were presided by the Archbishop of Santiago de Compostela, Cardinal Fernando Quiroga Palacios.

-Well of Saint Lucy
+Santa Lucia Well

 This old spring-fed well where María Bagohin and María Talain saw the reflection of the Virgin of Caysasay is known as the Balón ng Sta.
 Lucía (Well of Saint Lucy), which was where the public devotion to the Virgin of Caysasay was initially centred.
 A beautifully carved coral stone arch with a bas relief of the Virgin on the facade was constructed over the spring on the slope of a hill near the church, forming twin wells.
 The exact reason for St Lucy's name being attached to the spring has been lost, as was the date of its construction.
 The site of the wells is known as "Banál na Poók" ("sacred place"), and vestiges of the spring running close to the wells are known as "Banal na Tubig" (sacred water).

 The well is accessed from the Saint Lorenzo Ruiz Steps behind the Caysasay Church.
 An inconspicuous narrow walkway from the Steps takes visitors to the well.

 To the townsfolk, the apparition had empowered the spring with healing powers.
 Continues Fr.
 Díaz: